khanhhuy288/maf-chat-agents-system/docs/cloud-deploy.md

 # ☁️ Azure Container Apps Deployment

-Short guide to deploy the Chat Agents API to Azure Container Apps with Terraform.
+Guide to deploy the Chat Agents API to Azure Container Apps with Terraform.

 ## 📋 Table of Contents
 - [Essentials](#essentials)